-- (1) Reuben F. Richards, Jr., the Company's Executive Chairman and Chairman of the Board, and Hong Q. Hou, Ph.D., the Company's Chief Executive Officer, are not included in this table because they are employees of the Company and receive no compensation for their services as directors.
-Their compensation is disclosed in the Summary Compensation Table below. - (2) The amounts in this column reflect the dollar amounts earned or paid in cash for services rendered in fiscal year 2010. - (3) The amounts in this column reflect the dollar amounts granted on March 31, 2010 for services rendered in fiscal year 2009 under the Company's 2007 Directors' Stock Award Plan, payment of which is made in Common Stock of the Company.
+(1) Reuben F. Richards, Jr., the Company's Executive Chairman and Chairman of the Board, and Hong Q. Hou, Ph.D., the Company's Chief Executive Officer, are not included in this table because they are employees of the Company and receive no compensation for their services as directors.
+Their compensation is disclosed in the Summary Compensation Table below.

+(3) The amounts in this column reflect the dollar amounts granted on March 31, 2010 for services rendered in fiscal year 2009 under the Company's 2007 Directors' Stock Award Plan, payment of which is made in Common Stock of the Company.
 The amounts reported in this column include amounts that were previously reported in Director Compensation Table for Fiscal 2009.